What we’re doing to improve accessibility

 The Securing Greater Accessibility team (SeGA) was set up in 2010 as a university-wide initiative to promote accessibility and inclusive practice and support students and staff.
 SeGA offers training and guidance in accessibility in teaching and learning and oversees forums and activities for a wider community of practice and research.
 SeGA also runs a network of over 50 accessibility champions and coordinators, who work as points of contact on accessibility queries within their respective academic areas.

 Staff at the Open University are offered on-demand accessibility training in a variety of topics to support them to carry out their roles.
 This will be complemented in the future by the introduction of bespoke, mandatory training in accessibility for all staff to complete in order to further embed accessibility good practice.

-provides wide-ranging support to students with disabilities and specific requirements.
+The Open University Library [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] provides wide-ranging support to students with disabilities and specific requirements.
 As well as working with students directly to offer guidance in accessible resources, the Open University Library staff work with publishers to help improve the accessibility of their products.